 Gratuities are always appreciated, but never expected.

-Tour refunds (minus $1 per person, $2 for Multi-Ethnic Eating Tour & America's Museum) are available by request up until 48 hours prior to the scheduled tour.
+Tour refunds (minus $1 per person, $2 for Multi-Ethnic Eating Tour, America's Museum and Brooklyn Distilled) are available by request up until 48 hours prior to the scheduled tour.
 Cancellations less than 48 hours prior to the tour or no shows will not be refunded.

 Walks are held rain or shine, but may be cancelled for severe weather or if museum is closed.
 No shows are considered last-minute cancellations and are non-refundable.
 In the event of a Big Onion cancellation or museum closure, full refunds or rescheduled tickets will be offered.

-America’s Museum is one of a variety of walks offered as public “twilight” tours.
+A variety of are walks offered as public “twilight” tours.
 These tours are lead Thursday, Friday and Saturday evenings at 6 p.m.
 We rotate a variety of tours in these time slots.
 Please see our Schedule page for details for specific dates and times.

 More Questions?
 Check out How it Works for more details.